julianpoemp/oc-backup/README.md

 ## Why?

-An owncloud installation can contain a lot of files, especially if you are using server-side encryption.
-If you try to make a remote backup via FTPS/SFTP your download-speed will be low because your FTP-Client tries to download those many files.
+An owncloud installation can contain a lot of small files, especially if you are using server-side encryption.
+If you try to make a remote backup via FTPS/SFTP your download-speed will be low because your FTP-Client tries to download those many, small files.
 It's better to download bigger files, e.g. of size 1GB.

 ## One example scenario